-Attribute Action Description PgBackRest create If set to a value that differs from Default, specifies the pod anti-affinity to use for just the pgBackRest repository PgBouncer create If set to a value that differs from Default, specifies the pod anti-affinity to use for just the pgBouncer Pods.
+Attribute Action Description default create The default pod anti-affinity to use for all Pods managed in a given PostgreSQL cluster. pgBackRest create If set to a value that differs from Default, specifies the pod anti-affinity to use for just the pgBackRest repository pgBouncer create If set to a value that differs from Default, specifies the pod anti-affinity to use for just the pgBouncer Pods.